Our team of dedicated music specialists work in North Ayrshire schools, offering tuition in:

 Follow 'nacmusicservice' on Twitter.

-Keep up to date, with news, events and surveys by downloading our free App.
-Search for 'North Ayrshire Music Service' on your phone app store and allow push notifications so you don't miss an update.
+Keep up to date with news, events and surveys by downloading our free app 'School App For Parents' from your app store.
+Once downloaded, in the 'select school' section insert 'North Ayrshire Music Service' and allow push notifications.